Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex5Task5" />
 #### Task 5 - Updating the View Template####

-In this task, you will update the View template created in the last task to output the number of genres and their names within the page.
+In this task, you will update the View template created in the last task to retrieve the number of genres and their names within the page.

 > **Note:** You will use @ syntax (often referred to as "code nuggets") to execute code within the View template.